 - a.
-The maximum stocking density in each tray must not exceed 20,000 eggs/tray (approx. tray size of 55 x 53 cm) with eggs at no more than three tiers deep. - b.
+The maximum stocking density in each tray must not exceed 20,000 eggs per tray (tray size 55 x 53 cm approx.) with eggs no more than three tiers deep. - b.
 Each tray must have its own water supply. - c.
 Trays must be easily accessible to perform tasks such as removing the dead eggs without disturbing the other trays. - d.
 The flow in each tray must be visible and/or measurable and must be monitored to ensure maximum survival of the eggs; records for survival rates must be available. - e.
-If intending to stock above 15,000 eggs/tray, records from the previous year must indicate that mortality levels are below 5%.
+If intending to stock above 15,000, records from the previous year must indicate that mortality levels are below 5%.